Morning Mindfulness Session

 Globally we face incredibly complex challenges in ending LGBTQ+ youth homelessness.
 In developing global networks and unity, we are better positioned to respond to local needs and develop responses.
 This session will youth collaboration on an international scale.

-Speaker: Tim Sigsworth, akt
+Speaker: Tim Sigsworth, Albert Kennedy Trust

 After You!
 Opening the Door for Trans Youth